ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    address space AS must be an integral type value that represents a
 >    target architecture specific address space identifier.
 A data
 >    item whose size is the size of the generic type is retrieved from
->    the memory location L whose address space AS and whose address is
+>    the memory location L whose address space is AS and whose address
->    A.
+>    is A.

 Change the description of `DW_OP_aspace_deref_size` to: